-Michelle Bridges is all about working out in the morning “to get the monkey off your back” and go into your day with a clean slate.
+Mish is all about working out in the morning (even throughout winter!!).
+You’ll “get the monkey off your back” and go into your day with a clean slate.
 But there are other good reasons to be an early bird.

-We’ve enlisted the help of our 12WBT experts, fitness guru Dan Swanbury and nutritionist Georgie Moore to bring you 10 top reasons to make 2016 the year of morning workouts.
+We’ve enlisted the help of our 12WBT experts, fitness guru Dan Swanbury and nutritionist Georgie Moore to bring you 11 top reasons to make this winter the season of morning workouts.

 Try it and see how it turns your day around!